RingoDev/BeginnerBoost/notes/README.md

 The course started on May 4th and i was quite excited to start learning about Linux, the commandline and many other great things.
 On the Stream Rob talked about the basic tools you need to become a versatile and up-to-date developer such as a Chromium based webbrowser (Brave, Chromium, Chrome, Microsoft Edge) as well as setting up Discord and Protonmail to stay connected with your peers.
 He also talked about the course outline and the programmning languages that will be covered and that we could try them out at [Repl.it](https://repl.it).

-After the stream i set up a free account at [protonmail.com](https://protonmail.com) and I also premaurely got VirtualBox install on my Windows PC to run POP!\_OS.
+After the stream i set up a free account at [protonmail.com](https://protonmail.com) and I also got VirtualBox installed on my Windows PC to run POP!\_OS.
 I installed Brave but had some problems and didnt really enjoy the look of it so I am continuing to use Chrome for now.

 ### Day 2